Find out why this top-selling travel system is my personal favorite!

 Despite these awesome latch hooks, getting the base really tight is still a challenge.
 I think that hinge allows for a little extra movement, which can be a bit disconcerting.
 But if you put all of your weight on the base and pull those straps as tight as humanly possible, you can rest assured that your car seat isn’t going anywhere.

 And when it’s time to release the latch hooks?
 You just push the red release button to release the latches, instead of groping around under your seat for the hook that’s impossible to undo.
+The way the Flex Locs are shaped makes it really easy to actually click in and out of the anchors.

 The base has other adjustable features.
 There’s a recline feature that allows you to move the base to 4 different heights.
 This allows you to get that perfect angle.
 Use the included level indicator on the seat to make sure that you have it all just right.